 It will be important for operations managers to look for new ways to reduce the number of health incidents and workplace accidents.
-This means companies will need to understand new regulations around safety and compliance, and it will be up to operations leaders to implement swift changes to internal processes and procedures in order to remain compliant.
+This means companies will need to understand new regulations around safety and compliance, and it will be up to operations leaders to implement swift changes to internal processes and procedures to remain compliant.

 Pro tip: Tools like Beekeeper can help reduce safety costs by $40,000 (each year) by making information accessible to everyone and giving frontline managers more time to train their teams.

-In 2020, operations managers will continue to hone and develop demand-responsive supply chains.
-Consumer spending habits are becoming increasingly fickle.
-Volatile market fluctuations are more common than ever as economies around the world are reeling from the impact of the coronavirus.
+Moreover, volatile market fluctuations are more common than ever as economies around the world are reeling from the impact of the coronavirus.

 Extreme surges in demand for some products may put stress on certain supply chains, while demand for other products will disappear entirely.
 The only thing that operations managers can be certain of is that they must find a way to be prepared for anything.